 Stockholm, Sweden: For the season of 2017, Gröna Lund will add another white-knuckle ride to the amusement park.
-Ikaros will stand 95 meters tall, and will drop you in a 90 degree angle (completely horisontal) towards the ground.
+Ikaros will stand 95 meters tall and will drop you in a 90-degree angle (completely horisontal) towards the ground.
 This will be the world’s second attraction of it’s kind and it will be unique by design.

 Imagine sitting in a seat, with over-the-shoulder restraints, and your legs dangling high above the beautiful city of Stockholm.
-Suddenly, your chair is tilting more than 90 degrees, putting you in a totally horisontal position, facing the ground.
+Suddenly, your chair is tilting more than 90 degrees, putting you in a totally horizontal position, facing the ground.
 Then comes the drop…

 When Gröna Lund opens the amusement park for the season of 2017, Ikaros will definitely challenge the courage of most visitors.
 Would you dare to experience the worst fall in history?

 I have pretty much experienced all that there is in an amusement park.
 So I can honestly say that this is one of the most terrifying drop towers in the world, but also one of the most exhilarating.
-The feeling of adrenalin pumping through your system as you fall towards the ground, is hard to beat.
+The feeling of adrenaline pumping through your system as you fall towards the ground is hard to beat.
 I would really recommend everyone who has the courage, to try Ikaros, says Johan Tidstrand, majority owner of Parks and Resorts Scandinavia.